 In such a case, you will not just need to decide which professionals to interview.
 You also need to understand each area so that you can design the subthemes that each one of them will talk about.

 Mostly, you want to offer breadth and depth in your approach.
-You, therefore, will need to design your questions.
+You will need to design your questions.
 The intended framework choice will inform the questions.
 This approach will enlarge your scope, your content value, and impact.

 When it comes to writing this content, you will start by telling us about the intention, then processes, methodology, findings, and recommendations.

-If your real estate copywriter captures the details succinctly, the rewards will be sweet for you and your company.
+If your real estate content writer captures these details succinctly, the rewards will be sweet for you and your company.

 Design your content standards